Primary Computing. Made Easy.

 👩🎓 Pupil Activity Packs

-The pupil activity packs help pupils work independently through the activities, tutorials and challenges at school or home, learning hundreds of digital skills.
-All tried and tested in school.
+The pupil activity packs help pupils work independently through the activities, video tutorials and challenges at school or home, learning hundreds of digital skills – all tried and tested in school.

 The pupil packs also help teachers, regardless of computing teaching experience, to build confidence of the less able pupils and stretch the higher ability, by assigning suitable activities.